Camellia Care and Planting Tips

 Camellias like acidic soil conditions, which we tend to have in central Arkansas.
 Using a fertilizer for acid loving plants such as camellia/ azalea food after blooming will both provide necessary nutrients and help the soil retain the proper pH.
 Plant in soils with pH range of 5.5 to 6.5.
 If soil pH is incorrect, this may affect the ability of the camellia to absorb fertilizer.

 We carry Evergreen/Azalea Food with Systemic Insecticide, which can also help with scale.
 Here in the southeastern United States, it is recommended that camellias be fertilized in March, May and early July.
 Rake the mulch back to the drip line of the plant, and apply the fertilizer directly to the soil.
 Water thoroughly after application.
 A pH test is always suggested when plants have specific needs; we have simple test kits available.
 With any fertilizer, read and follow instructions carefully.

 Watch for These Symptoms on Camellias

-Camellias are susceptible to scale; treating with dormant oil and yearly with systemic insecticide soil drench can take care of this issue.
+These popular blooming evergreens are susceptible to scale.
+Treating with dormant oil and yearly with systemic insecticide soil drench can take care of this issue.
 The fertilizer suggested above also contains a systemic insecticide works well to control scale.
-Yellowing leaves might indicate a lack of iron; test pH and adjust if it’s over 6.5.
+Yellowing leaves might indicate a lack of iron.
+Test pH and adjust if it’s over 6.5.
 Treating with an iron supplement may be necessary.